clopca/cdk-vpclattice-alpha/src/RFC.md

   /**
    * The name of the target group
    */
-  readonly name: string,
+  readonly name: string;
   /**
    * Targets
    */
-  readonly target: Target,
+  readonly target: Target;
 }
 ```

 ---

 ## Classes

 ### Targets

 Lattice Targets will be created in `aws-vpclattice-targets` a seperate module.
 They will implment `ITarget`

 `Target` is an abstract class with static function to return propertys for use in a `TargetGroup`
 Targets can be lambda, ipAddress, ec2instances, or applicaiton loadbalancers.

 ### LoggingDestination